Children and Young People

 The Australian Greens want:

-1. Funding programs, service delivery and decisions regarding child protection to advance the UN Convention on the Rights of the Child.
+1. Fully funded child protection programs, service delivery, and decisions which implement the principles outlined in the UN Convention on the Rights of the Child.

-2. To ensure that children and young people have the means to express themselves in their community and contribute to decision-making and policy-creation at all levels of government, through better funding the National Children's Commissioner and other federal and state/territory youth advisory bodies.
+2. The National Children's Commissioner, government youth advisory bodies and other youth peak bodies to be better funded to ensure that children and young people have the means to express themselves in their community and contribute to decision-making and policy-creation at all levels of government.

-4. A guaranteed adequate and secure allowance income for young people to enable full participation in education and training opportunities.
+3. Guaranteed, adequate, and secure income support for young people to enable full participation in education and training opportunities.

-6. Eliminate poverty and homelessness among children and young people.
+5. To eliminate poverty and homelessness of children and young people.

-8. A significant reduction in the rates of suicide and mental illness among children and young people including through effective and accessible mental health services.
+7. A significant reduction in the rates of suicide and mental health conditions among children and young people including through effective and accessible mental health services.

-9. Strategies for prevention and early intervention to help set up children and young people for lifelong success, reduce future harm and costs to society.
+8. Greater emphasis on, and funding for, prevention and early intervention programs to help set up children and young people for lifelong success, which will reduce future harm and costs to society.

 16. The promotion of healthy food, including a ban on junk food advertising on media platforms and content aimed at children.